eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 Open two terminals:

-* In the first terminal, run an instance of the described publisher.
+* In the first terminal, run an instance of the described publisher:

     .. code-block:: bash